theroozbeh/vue-tinymce-editor/README.md

 # vue-tinymce-editor

-> This a component provides use of tinymce for vue developers
+> This a component provides easy use of tinymce for vue developers

 ## Demo
 You can see a demo and an example in this page: